Shafeli/shafeli/README.md

 - **Performance Focus**: Diving into low-level optimizations, using profilers to analyze bottlenecks and improve FPS
 - **Assembly**: Experimenting with assembly for critical performance areas (e.g., custom math functions, memory access patterns)
 - **Vulkan**: Building shaders and leveraging Vulkan for direct GPU control, fine-tuning rendering performance at the hardware level
-- **Graphics Shader Hardware Shaders (GSHS)**: Experimenting with custom shaders and exploring hardware-specific optimizations to push the limits of rendering power
+- **Graphics Shader Hardware Shaders (GLSL)**: Experimenting with custom shaders and exploring hardware-specific optimizations to push the limits of rendering power

 🧪 **Exploring**: Custom tooling with Python & WinForms
 - Building productivity tools to automate common tasks in game asset pipelines